mehulagg/gitlab/doc/user/project/service_desk.md

    contacts to continue working.

    WARNING:
-   This email address can be used by anyone to create an issue on this project, regardless of their access level to your GitLab instance.
+   - This email address can be used by anyone to create an issue on this project, regardless of their access level to your GitLab instance.
 We recommend **putting this behind an alias on your email system** so it can be changed if needed.
 We also recommend **[enabling Akismet](../../integration/akismet.md)** on your GitLab instance to add spam checking to this service.
 Unblocked email spam would result in many spam issues being created.
+   - The unique internal email address will be visible as an information note to all project members in your GitLab instance.
+   However, when using an email alias externally, an end user (issue creator) will not be able to see the internal email address displayed in the information note.

    If you have [templates](description_templates.md) in your repository, you can optionally select one from the selector menu to append it to all Service Desk issues.